 NEMT is a covered service only when the patient's medical and physical condition is such that transport by ordinary means of public or private conveyance is medically contraindicated.
-Additionally, NEMT is covered for patients who cannot ambulate or are unable to stand or walk without assistance, including those using a walker or crutches.
+Additionally, NEMT is covered for patients who cannot ambulate or are unable to stand or walk without assistance, including those using a walker or crutches (ambulatory door to door).
 This includes door-to-door assistance for all members receiving NEMT services.
-NEMT modalities include:
+NEMT modalities, in accordance with the Medi-Cal Provider Manual, are:

-- NEMT ambulance which includes: - Transfers between facilities for members who require continuous intravenous medication, medical monitoring or observation. - Transfers: 1) from acute care facility to another acute care facility, immediately following an inpatient stay at the acute level of care, 2) to a skilled nursing facility or 3) an intermediate licensed care facility. - Litter van when the member's medical and physical condition does not meet the need for NEMT ambulance services but meets the need for both of the following: - Requires a member be transported in a prone or supine position because the member is incapable of sitting for the period of time needed for transport. - Requires specialized safety equipment over and above what is normally available in passenger cars, taxicabs or other forms of public conveyance. - Wheelchair van medical transportation services when the member's medical and physical condition does not meet the need for litter van services, but meets any of the following: - Renders the member incapable of sitting in a private vehicle, taxi or other form of public transportation for the period of time needed to transport. - Requires that the member be transported in a wheelchair or assisted to and from a residence, vehicle and place of treatment because of a disabling physical or mental limitation. - Requires specialized safety equipment over and above that normally available in passenger cars, taxicabs or other forms of public conveyance.
+• NEMT ambulance which includes:

+- Transfers between facilities for members who require continuous intravenous medication, medical monitoring or observation. - Transfers: 1) from acute care facility to another acute care facility, immediately following an inpatient stay at the acute level of care, 2) to a skilled nursing facility or 3) an intermediate licensed care facility. - Litter van when the member's medical and physical condition does not meet the need for NEMT ambulance services but meets the need for both of the following: - The member must be transported in a prone or supine position because the member is incapable of sitting for the period of time needed for transport. - Specialized safety equipment is required over and above what is normally available in passenger cars, taxicabs or other forms of public conveyance. - Wheelchair van medical transportation services when the member's medical and physical condition does not meet the need for litter van services, but meets any of the following: - The member is incapable of sitting in a private vehicle, taxi or other form of public transportation for the period of time needed to transport. - Members who cannot ambulate or are unable to stand or walk without assistance, including those using a walker or crutches (ambulatory door to door). - The member must be transported in a wheelchair or assisted to and from a residence, vehicle and place of treatment because of a disabling physical or mental limitation. - Specialized safety equipment is required over and above that normally available in passenger cars, taxicabs or other forms of public conveyance. - NEMT by air (requires Health Net authorization and Letter of Agreement) only under the following conditions: - Transportation by air is necessary because of the member's medical condition or because practical considerations render ground transportation not feasible.